jeffbryner/jeffbryner.github.io/_posts/2019-05-12-que-vive-a-new-risk-framework.md

 a framework to allow you to tie these back to business impact/need.
 This is where Que Vive can help.

 ## Que Vive: what's in a name?
-[Que Vive](https://www.wordnik.com/words/qui%20vive) comes from the 'who goes there' call of the French Sentinel and signifies a state of heightened vigilance, watchfullness, an vigilence.
+[Que Vive](https://www.wordnik.com/words/qui%20vive) comes from the 'who goes there' call of the French Sentinel and signifies a state of heightened vigilance, and watchfullness.

 This framework is meant to give you the same heightened awareness of why you are doing what you are doing.